 Some data can be digested slowly; some must be interpreted at a glance.
 Ritwik Dey manages both kinds and helps others navigate data efficiently.
-His specialty is information design and data visualization, a field he studied at Parsons after his engineering degree at the University of Mumbai.
+His specialty is information design and data visualization, a subject he studied at Parsons after earning his engineering degree at the University of Mumbai.
 “Parsons was one of the few schools that blended design and technology in a way that made sense to me.”

-At R/GA, Dey has worked on everything from Websites and interactive kiosks to retail spaces and television commercials.
-For a pro bono project, Dey and Dr. Satchit Balsari of Weill Cornell Medical College, New York-Presbyterian Hospital are developing software that graphically depicts epidemiological statistics.
+At R/GA, Dey has worked on everything from websites and interactive kiosks to retail spaces and television commercials.
+For a pro bono project, Dey and Dr. Satchit Balsari of Weill Cornell Medical College, New York-Presbyterian Hospital, are developing software that graphically depicts epidemiological statistics.
 Called EMcounter, the tool facilitates effective disease control and emergency response efforts in India, Tanzania, the Dominican Republic, and Teheran.
 “With this project,” he says, “medical professionals and technologists will be able to quickly grasp patterns, causalities, and deficiencies in the emergency medicine system.”